-Chair, Committee on Women's Issues
+Chair, Committee on Aging

 New York State Senator Cordell Cleare was raised in Harlem and her family has lived there for four generations.
 Cleare is a product of the New York City public schools, including Brooklyn Technical High School.
 Today, she is best known for her fight for Women's Issues, Disability Issues, Affordable Housing, Quality Schools, Access to Healthy Foods, Economic, Environmental, Restorative and Racial Justice.
 She entered the New York State Senate on an express train from Upper Manhattan, bringing fresh ideas and legislation proposals to make New York, the state of the whole people.

 Cleare’s activism and advocacy spans decades but peaked when she served as a tenant organizer and Chair of the New York City Coalition to End Lead Poisoning.
 In these years and civic leadership roles, she fought hard to protect children from the life-threatening dangers of lead paint, leading to shaping a significant public policy - The Childhood Lead Poisoning Law (2004).
 This law is now a national model.

 Senator Cleare has served as Board President of Community School District 3 (Upper Westside and Central Harlem) and when the New York State Decentralization Law of 1969 ended abruptly and changed how communities had power over their local schools, she continued as the President of the Community Education Council in the district.
 From activist to public schools leader, she was always able to find her voice and a platform to stand on.
 For nearly two decades, starting in 1997, she tirelessly served as Chief of Staff to Bill Perkins, during his time in the New York City Council and New York State Senate.